AnalyticJeremy/presentations/thesis/slides.md

 ### Minecraft Auto-Miner (Computed Path)
  - Use world seed and game libraries to compute ore locations
  - Compute best route to efficiently gather resources
- - Automated player to follow computed path <!-- .element: class="fragment" data-fragment-index="1" -->
+ - Automated player to follow computed path <!-- .element: class="fragment" data-fragment-index="2" -->
- - ... but this is just analytics, not ML
+ - ... but this is just analytics, not ML  <!-- .element: class="fragment" data-fragment-index="1" -->

 ---